documentationfor yFiles for HTML 3.0.0.1

 Closeness Centrality

-Closeness centrality is defined as the reciprocal of the sum of shortest path distances of a node to all other nodes in the graph.
-Therefore, a node with high closeness centrality has short distances to all other nodes of a graph.
+Closeness centrality is the reciprocal of the sum of the shortest path distances from a node to all other nodes in the graph.
+A node with high closeness centrality is "close" to all other nodes in the graph.

 Top